 \section{Variation formulas}

-\subsection{Variation of Hermitian intrinsic volumes}
+\subsection{Variation of hermitian intrinsic volumes}

-In order to study the variation on $\CK^n(\epsilon)$ of the Hermitian intrinsic volumes, we follow the method used by Bernig and Fu \cite{bernig.fu} in Corollary 2.6.
-First, we recall the definition of the Rumin operator, introduced in \cite{rumin}, and the definition of the Reeb vector field in a contact manifold.
+In order to study the variation of the hermitian intrinsic volumes on $\Mn$, we follow the method used by Bernig and Fu \cite{bernig.fu}.
+First, we recall the definition of the Rumin operator, introduced in \cite{rumin}, and the notion of Reeb vector field in a contact manifold.

-\begin{definition}Given $\mu\in\Omega^{2n-1}(S(\CK^n(\epsilon)))$, let $\alpha\wedge\xi\!\in\!\Omega^{2n-1}(S(\CK^n(\epsilon)))$ be the unique form such that $d(\mu+\alpha\wedge\xi)$ is a multiple of $\alpha$ (cf. \cite{rumin}).
+\begin{definition}Given $\omega\in\Upomega^{2n-1}(S(\Mn))$, let $\alpha\wedge\xi\!\in\!\Upomega^{2n-1}(S(\Mn))$ be the unique form such that $d(\omega+\alpha\wedge\xi)$ is a multiple of $\alpha$ (cf. \cite{rumin}).
 Then the Rumin operator $D$ is defined as \end{definition}

 \begin{definition}Let $M$ be a contact manifold and let $\alpha$ be the contact form.
 The Reeb vector field $T$ is the unique vector field over $M$ such that \end{definition}